 3-IN HOSPITAL BIRTH WITH A HOSPITAL BASED MEDICAL MANAGER DURING YOUR PREGNANCY.
 This is when you see a nurse midwife, an obgyn doctor or a family doctor regularly during your pregnancy.
 There is a wide variety in the attitudes, protocols, and outcomes of these managers.
 For example, induction rates, csection rates, "allowing" a birthing person to move freely during labor, degree of fear-based advise during pregnancy, amount of prenatal testing advised and interpretation of those tests results, and more, vary widely among these medical managers.
 The majority of the time your care is medical-manager centered as opposed to mom-baby unit, or birthing person, or baby centered.
 This often (and definitely not always) means you are viewed as machine that needs fixing and testing and external interventions because the birthing person is viewed as an inherently faulty machine.
 You choose to what degree you allow the medical manger to control your actions.
 Many people are comfortable allowing their medical manger to make all decisions and then they comply.
 Some people discuss things with their medical manger.
 Nurse midwives are more likely to be in this discussion model.
 Some people do their own research and employ informed refusal to some or all of the medical protocol.
 As your doula I support you non-medically: I can suggest options, work with the nurses to encourage vaginal birth, remind you that your consent is required for each exam and intervention, provide emotional support , translate medical speak, keep up relaxation tips, and partner suggestion.
-The medical managers, however, are the acting authority figures here, so I cannot actively speak or act counter to their actions or protocol.
-People choose hospital based management for many reasons of which the most common are: planned epidural, desire to be seconds from an O.R. and/or nicu, custom, insurance rules, pleasing a partner or other family member, feel comfortable in a hospital as a patient and with allowing medical mangers to control their birth and baby bonding time.
+Your medical managers do have ultimate authority over you and your baby.
+People choose hospital based management for many reasons of which the most common are: planned epidural, desire to be seconds from an O.R. and/or nicu, custom, insurance rules, pleasing a partner or other family member, feel comfortable in a hospital as a patient and with giving up bodily autonomy during their birth process.